uct-cbio/ngs-academy/_posts/2021-09-01-Software-Capentries-Course-2021.md

 <p align="left"><b >Course overview:</b></p>

  <p align="left"> The Carpentries virtual training workshop is a pre-course to our <a href="{{ site.baseurl }}2021/SARS-CoV-2-NGS-Bioinformatics-Course-2021" target="_blank"> bioinformatics NGS course</a>.
-The main focus for this virtual training is to introduce some powerful tools that will allow users to perform complex and powerful tasks, often with just a few keystrokes or lines of code.
-This will all help users automate repetitive tasks, and easily combine smaller tasks into larger, more powerful workflows.
+The main focus for this virtual training is to introduce participants to the fundamental tools used to interact with the computer without a graphical user interface, some of which will allow users to perform more advanced tasks in the NGS course, such as automate repetitive tasks, and combine smaller tasks into larger, more complex workflows.
  <p>